ManiaJS/ManiaJS/README.md

 5. Install all dependencies by using: `npm install`

 # Getting started

+**A CLI tool is in development to init and manage ManiaJS installations!**

 To start the controller, open a terminal in the installation folder and run the following command: